hello2all/GTSRB_Keras_STN/capstone_report.md

 The 3 elements of STN is decribed in detail in the following passages.

 ##### Localisation Network

 The localization network takes the original image as an input and outputs the parameters of the transformation we want to apply.
 It takes image as an input, and output affine trasformation matrix with 6 dimensions.
-The localization network structure for this project is shown below.
+The localization network structure for this project is shown in Figure 6.

-![alt][image6]
+![Localization network structure][image6]

 The output of the last fully connect is then reshaped into affine transformation matrix:
 $$
 A_\theta = \begin{bmatrix}\theta_{11} & \theta_{12} & \theta_{13} \\\theta_{21} & \theta_{22} & \theta_{23} \end{bmatrix}
 $$

 ##### Parameterised Sampling Grid

 The grid generator generates a grid of coordinates in the input image corresponding to each pixel from the output image.
 $$
 \left(\begin{array}{c}x_i^s\\ y_i^s\end{array}\right) = T_\theta(G_i) = A_\theta\left(\begin{array}{c}x_i^t\\ y_i^t \\1 \end{array}\right) = \begin{bmatrix}\theta_{11} & \theta_{12} & \theta_{13} \\\theta_{21} & \theta_{22} & \theta_{23} \end{bmatrix} \left(\begin{array}{c}x_i^t\\ y_i^t \\1 \end{array}\right)